Kiki Bentzen- Principal Instructor

 Inge Merry - Principal Instructor

 Inge Merry has a passion for Highland dance, teaching and her students. she began Highland dancing at the age of 7.
 Born in BC, Canada, Inge relocated with her family to the United States in 1986 and continued her dancing lessons with her sister Kiki Bentzen and has never stopped since!
-Now she lives in Bellevue, Washington with her husband and son, where she successfully runs the Bentzen School of Highland Dance with her sister Kiki.
+Now she lives in Kingston, Washington with her husband and son, commuting to Bellevue she successfully runs the Bentzen School of Highland Dance with her sister Kiki.

 These two are a dynamic team, going into their 30th year of teaching together and they find themselves surrounded by talented, successful students.
 Their students work hard toward competition, choreography, shows, parades, exhibition, dance conferences, workshops, Medal Testing, over-seas Military Tattoos & performances.
 Together they have students participate in the US Regional & Inter-regional championships each year, and the World championships held in Dunoon, Scotland.
 Not only are their students successful competitively, Inge & Kiki beam with pride toward their efforts and to the dedication they show to their sport.